 Emails have the best ROI as a digital marketing channel, and B2B emails have 47% higher CTR when compared to B2C messages.
 Also, checking work emails daily is still a part of every organization, and there’s no reason you should miss on B2B email marketing.

 That’s enough of polishing the basics.
-Let us explore those five B2B email marketing best practices that will help you need to try without fail:
+Let us explore those five B2B email marketing tips that will help you need to try without fail:

 #1 Use Personalization + Dynamic Segmentation Simultaneously